 Raise awareness of the positive economic contributions of immigrants.

-Program Leadership U4EM is led by a team of six people who live and/or work in Maryland.
-The program will be implemented by Urban Rural Action, a national grassroots movement that brings Americans together across divides to tackle our country's most urgent challenges, in collaboration with three local partner organizations:
+Program Leadership U4EM was led by a team of six people who live and/or work in Maryland.
+The program was implemented in collaboration with three local partner organizations:

 Chesapeake Multicultural Resource Center empowers people from different cultures to become successful and engaged members of our community.